Optimal transport by a Lagrangian dynamics of population distribution: The inverse problem

 \end{itemize}

 \end{enumerate}

 \end{itemize}

 The learning rate $\eta_n$ is a positive number which can slowly increase with $n$ as magnitude of the gradients approaches to zero.
+We can follow the value of error function $E$ to be sure that it is decreasing with the number of GD iterations.
+We stop the learning process in case the error function is growing and take the optimal parameters where the error function is minimum.
+The time complexity of the learning algorithm is proportional to $t_{GD}TN$ for sparse interaction graphs $\Lambda$ and $\Gamma$.

 In the next section we apply the above algorithm to estimate the model parameters which are best to describe the synthetic and empirical data by a Lagrangian dynamics.
+In addition, the dynamical model is used to compute the response of local quantities $q_a(n)$ and $\dot q_a(n)$ to changes in the initial values $q_b(0)$ and $\dot q_b(0)$.